-Trustworthy Behavior.
-The model outperforms other models on hallucination benchmarks, including ObjectHalBench and MMHal-Bench, since the RLAIF-V training stage specifically enhances the level of trustworthiness.
+Hallucination Reduction.
+The model shows a significant reduction in visual hallucinations, outperforming other models on ObjectHalBench and MMHal-Bench, since the RLAIF-V training stage specifically enhances the level of trustworthiness.

 3.3 Inference Efficiency

 We evaluated the inference efficiency of MiniCPM-V 4.5 in a standard configuration of 8 A100 GPUs on both image understanding and video understanding tasks.
 As detailed in Table 2, our model achieves competitive or superior performance while significantly reducing inference time and GPU memory consumption compared to other leading models.
 On OpenCompass, MiniCPM-V 4.5 not only achieves the highest average score among models under 30B, but also finishes the evaluation using 42.9% of the time of GLM-4.1V.
 This efficiency is enabled by the model's flexible short and long reasoning modes.
 On VideoMME, the model demonstrates remarkable efficiency gains.
 With a strong performance of 73.6, it also reduces the inference time by nearly 10 \times (from 2.63h to 0.26h) and uses the least memory of 28G.
 This improvement is primarily due to the efficient 3D-Resampler, which compresses videos jointly considering spatial and temporal dimensions.